 The Truth About Tariffs

 Perhaps more importantly and of grander scale is the possibility of a trade war with the second largest economy in the world.
 Or is there?
 The convenient transition into pseudo-libertarianism on the issue of free trade by the mainstream media has erupted a national debate on tariffs and subsidies.
 The reality is this: China cannot engage in a disruptive trade war with the United States while our deficit remains intact.
 Trump, with empathetic vigor for the American working class, declared an unrepentant stance favoring American protectionism.
 His tariffs on Chinese goods and commodities are intended to initiate the rehabilitation of the industrial infrastructure of the nation.
-Some might fairly argue that this is a reactionary “strongman” play on the world stage; but to that argument, I say that this move can also be firmly defended as a return to self-dependency in a world of turmoil and an interior rural America ruined by unemployment and opioid addiction.
+Some might fairly argue that this is a reactionary “strongman” play on the world stage; but many see it as an attempt to gain more control over the economy.
+Additionally, some tech and other goods are being banned by FAR rules, further disrupting trade with China.

 There’s plenty of information and media stories to sift through, but just a moment of fair and unbiased research can provide a wealth of insight into the reality of Trump’s presidency and Trump’s economy.
 With every doomsday scenario, there is an equally viable plot of redemption.
 So don’t be so down in the dumps—there’s plenty of economic growth to look forward to!